 - Earn rewards

 Depending on their bank, the customer may be eligible to receive certain rewards if they set up direct debits.

 Although Direct Debit is proven to be trustworthy and efficient, customers occasionally need convincing to switch.
 Guide them towards using Direct Debit by emphasising its many benefits.

-Assure your customers that they can manage their payments by requesting notification prior to money being transferred.
-Emphasise that Direct Debit makes it easier for them to control their finances as they can view payments online, and mention that they can cancel Direct Debits easily, with most companies allowing customers to easily change payment dates.
+Direct Debit makes it easier for them to control their finances as they can view payments online and they can cancel Direct Debits easily, with most companies allowing customers to easily change payment dates.

-Make it clear to customers that switching to Direct Debit is a quick and simple process, and will save them time in the long term.
+Direct Debit is a quick and simple process and will save them time in the long term.
 Direct Debit’s automated process removes the need to set up a new transfer each month, repeating automatically unless a company is instructed otherwise.

-Highlight that Direct Debit is a trusted service used by over 60,000 businesses, while also mentioning the Direct Debit Guarantee which refunds payments made in error.
+Direct Debit is a trusted service used by over 60,000 businesses and customer are protected by Direct Debit Guarantee which refunds payments made in error.

 Asking customers to make the switch